Wander Women Israel:

 Tel Aviv + Beyond

 Join us on a once-in-a-lifetime trip to hike, bike, surf, dive, stand up paddle board and party your way around the land of milk and honey.
-Spend eight days and seven nights in tiny yet diverse Israel, taking in the highlights of the Red Sea, the Negev Desert, the Dead Sea, Jerusalem, and Tel Aviv.
+Spend eight days and seven nights in tiny yet diverse Israel, taking in the highlights of Tel Aviv, Jerusalem, The Dead Sea, The Red Sea, and the Negev Desert.

-Throughout the week, we’ll rest our heads in swoon-worthy accommodation, ranging from a chic urban penthouse in Tel Aviv to a sleek Red Sea villa to authentic Bedouin glamping accommodation deep in the desert surrounding the Dead Sea.
+Throughout the week, we’ll rest our heads in swoon-worthy accommodation, ranging from chic urban accommodation in Tel Aviv to a sleek Red Sea villa to authentic Bedouin glamping tents deep in the desert surrounding the Dead Sea.
 Israeli hospitality will be in full effect, as we break bread with locals at a traditional Shabbat dinner, share many a shot of arak, and learn about the country’s culture firsthand.

 Israel can be expensive and difficult to travel around without conversational Hebrew knowledge.
 There’s a term for native-born Israelis: sabres, a desert cactus fruit both thorny on the outside, and sweet on the inside.
 Enter Wander Women Retreats!
 We have dozens of close Israeli friends on speed dial and by the end of this trip, so will you.
 We’re working with Israeli guides and locals throughout the tour for a true insider experience, with a built-in group of new travel besties.

 A local photographer will be behind the lens every step of the way, ensuring everyone leaves with profile-picture worthy shots of themselves on every step of the trip.
 In addition to full access to the hundreds of photos our pro will take throughout the trip, she’ll send a daily selection of highlights for you to post on-the-go.